 Shétal Divatia, Senior Planner, 408-730-7637

-Project Status: Building permit not yet submitted
+Project Status: Building permit under review

 The project was approved, subject to modified conditions of approval, by the Planning Commission on March 11, 2019.
 The staff report and meeting minutes are available below: